asad-yarahmadi/Test/README.md

 ## Install dependencies

-write "yarn" in git bash or powershell to install all dependncies which are Webpack, json-server, Mapbox, CSS, and React.
+write "yarn" in git bash or PowerShell to install all dependncies which are Webpack, json Server, Mapbox, CSS, and React.

 ## Serve on localhost:8081

 start production

-Just write yarn dev-server
+Just write in git bash or PowerShell "yarn dev-server"

 Author: